A heart-wrenching story of survival, transformation and ultimate redemption

 At the end of the film, the water rapidly streams towards us, bringing the stream of consciousness to a breathtaking conclusion.

 These images are underscored emotionally by the constant, crisp sound of flowing water, reminding us that this is what life ultimately depends on to survive in a world of peril where nature persistently challenges the endurance of the human spirit.

 It’s this continuous and lulling sound of water and nature that reminds us how precious life is, and when Iñárritu takes us on an intimate and surreal introspective journey reflecting Glass’ haunted mindscape where he desperately tries to unite his broken family, we fully understand the value of life.

-The scene where Glass redeems his humanness and loss in the ruins of a cathedral is profound with its surreal and abstract spirituality, where the emotional and the physical connect in a heightened reality that shows the immense impact of Iñárritu’s visual sensibility and artistry.
+The scene where Glass redeems his humanness and loss in the ruins of a cathedral is profound with its surreal and abstract spirituality, where the emotional and the physical connections in a heightened reality shows the immense impact of Iñárritu’s visual sensibility and artistry.

 The imagery and sounds are so fresh that you can almost feel yourself walking through the forest and snow landscapes, smelling the air.

-It’s this textured contrast of visual imagery that gives The Revenant its mystical spiritually where the beauty of man and nature have to find a way to survive the overwhelming hardships.
+It’s this textured contrast of visual imagery that gives The Revenant a mystical spirituality where the beauty of man and nature have to find a way to survive the overwhelming hardships.

 The tension is palpable and when danger strikes there are scenes that will definitely rip your guts out. “